scoconno/scoconno.github.io/metaphysics/parmenides/index.md

   + ['The Subjects of Natural Generations in Aristotle's *Physics* 1.7',](subjects.pdf) S. O'Connor

 ## Assignments
-+ [Short essay 1:](sessay) eachof the 7  modules contains a short essay.
++ [Short essay 1:](sessay) each of the 7  modules contains a short essay.
 You must complete 5 of these over the semester.
 If you complete more than 5, I will drop the lowest grades.
 See the syllabus for full details on due dates, requirements, etc.
 + Long essay--please note that I will include a prompt for a long essay in each module.
 See the syllabus to understand what these are, when they are due, and how many you must complete.